Thoroughbred Horse Racing in Barbados

-The Barbados Thoroughbred Breeders’ Association sponsors a series of 5 races specifically for Barbadian bred horses each year, while the island’s leading jewellery establishment Diamonds International Inc., has since 2000 teamed up with the Club to promote a series of 5 races for West Indian bred 2-year-olds which are the most lucrative and esteemed programme of races for 2-year-old horses in the English speaking Caribbean.
+The Barbados Thoroughbred Breeders’ Association sponsors a series of 5 races specifically for Barbadian bred horses each year.
+At the same time, the island’s leading jewelry establishment Diamonds International Inc., has since 2000 teamed up with the Club to promote a series of 5 races for West Indian bred 2-year-olds which are the most lucrative and esteemed program of races for 2-year-old horses in the English speaking Caribbean.

 Families can enjoy Barbadian dishes like pudding and souse, rice and stew, fried fish, and fish cakes.
 Quenching the thirst is not a problem with drinks ranging from refreshing coconut water to the finest Barbadian rum.

 The serious punter has several options for watching the races.
 They can enjoy the view from the Grandstand, Field Stand, Sir John Chandler Stand, or if they are lucky enough to get an invitation, to the luxurious Corporate Boxes overlooking the famous paddock bend.

 Horse racing location: Garrison Savannah

-Thoroughbred Horse Racing in Barbados is staged at the historic Garrison Savannah which is less than 2 miles outside the capital, Bridgetown.
+Thoroughbred Horse Racing in Barbados at the historic Garrison Savannah, which is less than 2 miles outside the capital, Bridgetown.

 It has been the home of horse racing since the colonial days of 1845.
 The officers of the British Regiment who were stationed in Barbados used what was then the parade ground to match their horses in races, and the wealthy merchants and planters later joined them.

 The track is a 6 furlongs oval grass strip.
 Races are run at distances of 5 furlongs (1000 meters), 5½ furlongs (1100 meters), 7.8 furlongs (1570 meters), 9 furlongs (1800 meters), 10 furlongs (2000 meters), and 11 Furlongs (2200 meters), with the horses running in a clockwise (right-handed) direction.

 Barbados Turf Club

-The Barbados Turf Club regulates and promotes horse racing in Barbados, and was established in 1905.
-It organizes 3 seasons of racing per year.
-It holds meetings from January to April; May to August and from October to December.
+The Barbados Turf Club has regulated and promoted horse racing in Barbados since 1905.
+The club organizes three racing seasons per year from January to April, May to August, and October to December.

 Horses are handicapped according to talent.
-The system of handicapping is one which classifies horses from ‘A1’ to ‘G2’ class with ‘A1’ being the highest.
+The system of handicapping classifies horses from ‘A1’ to ‘G2’ class, with ‘A1’ being the highest.